 When encountering a log rate limit that is hampering desired scalability, consider the following options:

-- Scale up to a higher service level in order to get the maximum log rate of a service tier, or switch to a different service tier.
-The Hyperscale service tier provides 100 MB/s log rate regardless of chosen service level.
+Scale up to a higher service level in order to get the maximum log rate of a service tier, or switch to a different service tier.
+The Hyperscale service tier provides 100 MB/s log rate per database and 125 MB/s per elastic pool, regardless of chosen service level.

 tempdb(which is minimally logged).

 For analytic scenarios, load into a clustered columnstore table, or a table with indexes that use data compression.
 This reduces the required log rate.
 This technique does increase CPU utilization and is only applicable to data sets that benefit from clustered columnstore indexes or data compression.

 In Premium and Business Critical service tiers, customer data including data files, transaction log files, and

 tempdb files, is stored on the local SSD storage of the machine hosting the database or elastic pool.
 Local SSD storage provides high IOPS and throughput, and low I/O latency.
 In addition to customer data, local storage is used for the operating system, management software, monitoring data and logs, and other files necessary for system operation.

 The size of local storage is finite and depends on hardware capabilities, which determine the maximum local storage limit, or local storage set aside for customer data.
 This limit is set to maximize customer data storage, while ensuring safe and reliable system operation.
 To find the maximum local storage value for each service objective, see resource limits documentation for single databases and elastic pools.